Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 “I’ve seen what ‘yer packin’ down there Tiny, and that *spinny bit* can’t possibly be normal.”

-“I’ve seen *you* Tiggs, and if you think you get to define normal, then---”
+“I’ve seen *you* Tiggs, and if you think you get to define normal, then - ”

 “Oh yeah,” Allison interrupted sarcastically.
 “Workin’ with you four is gonna be *great.* I was just saying to Clara this morning, what my life really needs is more conversations about dick.”